malafk/ServicesBot/readme.md

-# MineBuddiesBot
+# MalCodingServices
-The main MineBuddies discord bot.
-Manages tickets and more.
+The main MalCodingServices discord bot.
+Manages orders and more.

 How to create a panel \
 `/createpanel name:General Support emoji: questions:What Is Your IGN, What Server?*`